PlusOne Accelerated Master's Program

 Earn a Master's Degree in a Year

 A master’s degree can provide you an additional level of expertise in an area aligned with your career goals.
-As a currently enrolled Bachelor of Science (BS) student in the College of Engineering at Northeastern, you have the opportunity to earn a Master of Science degree (MS) in an accelerated time period with the PlusOne program.
+As a currently enrolled Bachelor of Science (BS) student at Northeastern, you have the opportunity to earn a Master of Science degree (MS) in an accelerated time period with the PlusOne program.
 Once accepted into the program in an approved PlusOne pathway, which is a BS and MS PlusOne combination, you can earn an MS degree with, in most cases, just one extra year of study beyond your undergraduate degree program.

 How It Works

 First earn your BS degree in your chosen four or five year plan, and, in most cases, graduate with your MS degree the following year.
 To earn an MS degree in one year in the PlusOne program rather than the traditional two years, you will use either two or four MS courses to fulfill some of your BS requirements, thus using those courses to meet both sets of degree requirements.

 View the PlusOne Details and Policies page for eligibility, how to apply and more information.